pulapas/sagemaker-ground-truth-label-training-console/README.md

 ## Step 9 : Automatic labeling

 1. It takes few hundreds of labeled images for Ground Truth to train a model which can label the rest of them with relatively high degree of confidence.
-To illustrate the accuracy of Ground Truth automatic labeling, we pre-processed a different batch of 1000 pictures ahead of time and here is the breakdown of human vs automatic labeling stats:
+To illustrate the accuracy of Ground Truth automatic labeling, we pre-processed a different batch of 1000 pictures ahead of time and here is the breakdown of human vs automatic labeling stats: (mIou stands for mean Intersection over union and indicates how accurate the bounding box label annotated by the worker is compared the real label)

 ![AutoLabe](./images/auto_labeling_performance.png)